riptidewave93/arm64-valheim/README.md

 Experimental docker image to run an ARM64 Valheim server based on [pi4valheim by Evirth](https://github.com/Evirth/pi4valheim), box86 and box64.

+Currently the image is using a compiled version of Box64 designed for NVIDIA Jetson boards.

 ## Create image (optional)

 Building the image takes around 10 minutes.
 1. Ensure you have `qemu-user-static` installed on your host machine
 2. Clone repo `git clone https://github.com/riptidewave93/arm64-valheim`
-3. Build the image `docker build --platform linux/arm64 --tag valheim-server -f Dockerfile .`
+3. Build the image `docker build --platform linux/arm64 --tag arm64-valheim -f Dockerfile .`

 ## Run container

-### Configure the **server.env** file
+### Environment Variables

 These values describe your server:
 ```
-PUBLIC=0                        # 0 private / 1 public
+PUBLIC=0                        # 0 private / 1 public, defaults to 0 for private
-PORT=2456                       # Don't change if don't know what are you doing
+PORT=2456                       # Sets the port of the server, defaults to 2456
-NAME=YourServerName             # Your amazing name of your server
+NAME=YourServerName             # Name of the server, defaults to My World
-WORLD=YourWorldName             # Your unique name of your world
+WORLD=YourWorldName             # Name of the wold file, defaults to default
-SAVEDIR=/root/valheim_server    # Where to save your data
+SAVEDIR=/root/valheim_server    # Directory for the game files, needs to be to a volume mount to prevent data loss!
-PASSWORD=YourServerPassword     # You can leave blank and it will not have password
+PASSWORD=YourServerPassword     # Password for the servier, if unset no password is applied
 ```

 ### Run the docker image